hsogo/gazeparser/GazeParser/docs/rec/programming.rst

     # (snip)
     tracker.sendSettings(config.getParametersAsDict())

 You can load parameters from :class:`GazeParser.Configuration` file.
-See also :ref:`configuration-label` for the configuration file.
+See also :ref:`config-gazeparser` for the configuration file.
 It is recommended that you prepare a configuration file for each hardware setting.::

     GazeParser.Configuration.load('settings.cfg')